 Their team is also distributing cash assistance to victims, disbursing an initial commitment of $500,000 from the 1/9 Victims Fund—a distinct fund established by Direct Relief for the sole purpose of providing direct financial assistance to people affected by the Montecito mudslides.

-The Disaster Recovery Network at GlobalGiving has advanced a model of community-led relief and recovery since 2004.
+The Disaster Recovery Team at GlobalGiving has advanced a model of community-led relief and recovery since 2004.

 Direct Relief also turned to GlobalGiving to raise funds to improve healthcare across the United States, a project which is shown in the featured photo.
 Photo by Direct Relief.